All the Things That I Need

 “Of course,” Scott replied, setting the parcel on his sire’s desk.

-Taking a letter opening from the desk drawer, Cole began to slice away at the brown paper.
+Taking a letter opener from the desk drawer, Cole began to slice away at the brown paper.
 “I want you to be well fed for your date.
-This meeting with her is extremely important.
+This meeting with her is critical.
 You must provide what she needs you to be.
 To get her away from that demon.
 Master Gideon’s instructions are perfectly clear.
 Become whatever she desires.
 Be her perfect boyfriend.
 Get her completely away from that monster by earning her trust.”

 “So where do I go to feed here?”
 Scott asked.
 He was unfamiliar with this city and where the dregs would be located.
-Normally he was given prepackaged sustainuance from Cole, and although he had been trained on how to feast on actual humans, he had little practical application of the skills and nuances.
+Normally, he was given prepackaged sustenance from Cole, and although he had been trained on how to feast on actual humans, he had little practical application of the skills and nuances.

 Cole picked up his phone, typing a few addresses into an email and then forwarding it off to Scott.